databrydge/popcorn-time/README.md

 ## Set up everything for the exercise:
-> See the full explanation on how to set up [here](setup.md).
+> See the full explanation on how to set up the environment [here](setup.md).

 ## Main (& mandatory) goal
-In the `public\import` directory, you will find two files:
-- `movies.csv`, holds a large list of movies taken from [rotten tomatoes](https://www.rottentomatoes.com/)
-- `critic_reviews.zip`, holds a large list of reviews on those movies, also taken from [rotten tomatoes](https://www.rottentomatoes.com/) <br/>
-*(unzip this one to reveal `critic_reviews.csv`, was too big for github, don't worry the too large .csv file has been added to the .gitignore so the file will be ignored when you are pushing.)*

-The main goal here is to make it possible, with the click of a button, to make the following happen:
+In the `public\import` directory, you will find two files, the main goal is to extract all that juicy data from those files with a click of the button:
-- Extract all the movies from the `movies.csv` file & save them all in the database
+- Extract all the movies from the **movies.csv** file & save them all in the database
-- Extract all the reviews from the `critic_reviews.csv` file, link them to the movies from the previous step & save them in the database.
+- Extract all the reviews from the **critic_reviews.csv** file, link them to the movies from the previous step & save them in the database.

 If your code worked correctly, you should see all the movies in the web app.
-Of course there will be only default images since the data does not contian links to images.
-(This is a fun optional challenge for those interested).
+Of course there will be only default images since the data does not contain any links to images of the movies.
+(This is a fun optional challenge for those interested, see below).

+> To see an explanation of the exact data held in the two .csv files, you can go to [this](public/import/README.md) readme.

 ## Optional goals